 Walter Lowe became editor in 1947, and had strong feelings for the community in which he served and for Christmas.
 Mr. Lowe is known for paving the way that put the real meaning of Christmas in our community.
 Until 1964, The Cheer Fund was for Greensburg residents only, but Walter insisted it be expanded into the county as well.

 In the early years, money was tight and so was the budget for the Cheer Fund.
 In 1968 records indicate we assisted 42 families in the county and 46 in Greensburg.
 In the past the Cheer Fund furnished clothing , but changed to gift certificates in the early 70’s.
 Memorable years in packing boxes include giving blankets for families without heat in a year that was very, very cold.
-Another year a young man brought in his large toy collection to be included at the last minute.
-Today, the Cheer Fund assists children and families at Christmas by furnishing toys, clothing certificates, toiletries and food.
+Another year a young man brought in a box of toys to be included at the last minute.
+As times have changed, so has the Cheer Fund.
+Today, we assist children and families at Christmas by furnishing kid friendly foods since school is now out for a two week holiday break.
+Toiletries are also packed along with age appropriate toys and clothing certificates for the children.

 Support has grown over the years, with a goal of $5,000 in 1974, $20,000 in 1989, when 223 families were helped.
 In 2007, the Cheer Fund raised $37,500 and assisted 737 children and 287 families.
 In our centennial year of 2011, current and past residents and businesses of Decatur County raised over $45,000 and over $60,500 in 2017 serving 289 families and 785 children!